jrpotter/notebook/dnd/combat.md

 * **Climbing**.
 	* Every foot of movement costs 1 extra foot (2 extra feet in Difficult Terrain).
 This extra cost is ignored if the creature has a Climb Speed and uses it to climb.
 * **Flying**.
-	* While flying, you fall if you have the [[creatures#Conditions|Incapacitated]] condition, [[creatures#Conditions|Prone]] condition, or your Fly Speed is reduced to 0.
+	* While flying, you fall if you have the [[dnd/conditions#Incapacitated|Incapacitated]] condition, [[dnd/conditions#Prone|Prone]] condition, or your Fly Speed is reduced to 0.
 You stay aloft in these conditions if you have the ability to hover.
 * **Swimming**.
 * **Jumping**.